 As with the previous two grant funding schemes, businesses will need to meet a set eligibility criteria before applying which can also be found on the Council's website.
 Due to the expected interest in the scheme, businesses are encouraged to check their eligibility, and what information they will need to apply, before the application process goes live at 10am on Monday.

 Councillor Nick Worth, deputy leader and portfolio holder for growth and commercialisation, said: "I am pleased that we are now able to offer these vital additional grants for more businesses in the District, and we can quickly start distributing to those in need from Monday to continue to pro-actively support South Holland's economy at this difficult time.

 "Our teams at the Council and our partners PSPS have worked brilliantly over the last few weeks to help distribute funding from the small business grant and the retail, hospitality and leisure grant quickly and responsibly to over 1,350 South Holland businesses.

 "We remain committed to supporting the long term economic recovery of the District and want to help as many businesses as we possibly can with this additional round of grant funding.
 Ahead of it going live, I would urge anyone who feels they could benefit to visit our website and check if they are eligible and what information is required, so they can get their applications in as quickly as possible when the form opens on Monday.
 Please don't miss out on this opportunity."

-For more information, to check eligibility and apply for the discretionary business grant, businesses should visit the Council's website: www.sholland.gov.uk/DGsupport.
+For more information, to check eligibility and apply for the discretionary business grant, businesses should visit the Council's website: www.sholland.gov.uk/DGsupport (this application service is now closed).
 This is the only place that these forms can be completed, and any third party websites or links not associated with South Holland District Council will not be able to access the grants and may be fraudulent.